PedroBern/react-tiger-transition/documentation/assets/Navigation.md

 defaultValue: `<Redirect to='/' />`

-A route that matches when all routes do not.
+The children of the route that matches when all routes do not.
 Default is [`<Redirect to='/' />`](https://reacttraining.com/react-router/web/api/Redirect).

 ```javascript